A well organised office environment and desk is part of being efficient with your time and performing to your potential.

 Tip 1: Start from scratch

-Take everything out of your office (if already have one) and put it in storage.
+Take everything out of your office (if already have one) and put the items in storage.
 Then only add to the office environment things that you find yourself needing or wanting to use.

 The start-from-scratch approach guarantees your office is de-cluttered.
 It also means you don’t have to remodel or set your office up all at once—it can be done gradually.